-The results of a 2010 study on the effects of Peppermint oil on rodents concluded that peppermint oil has the potential to be a natural rodent repellent.
-The researchers found that rodents avoided areas where peppermint oil was applied.
+The results of research in 2010 on the effects of Peppermint oil on rodents determined that it has the potential to be used as a natural mouse repellent.
+The researchers found that rodents avoided zones where peppermint oil was used.

 In a similar study researchers found that citronella oil was also an effective rodent repellent.
 In this study the researchers applied the essential oil directly to surfaces exposed to the rodents.
 These researchers also concluded that essentials oils could repel rodents.
 However both groups of researchers emphasized that essential oils must be reapplied frequently.

-If you’re not a fan of essential oils there are several other natural mouse repellents to try.
-These include hot peppers, dogs, cats, and just simply cleaning up!
+If you do not care for the smell of essential oils there are a few other natural mouse repellents to try.
+Such as hot peppers, dogs, cats, and just simply cleaning up!

-The chemical that makes peppers hot, capsaicin, may also be able to keep mice away from food.
-A study by the New York Cooperative Fish and Wildlife Research Unit and Cornell University determined that capsaicin could have commercial applications on farms.
-The researches determined that poultry feed treated with capsaicin is less likely to be consumed by rodents.
-Keeping rodents out of feed would also help reduce the incidence of salmonella on poultry farms.
+The chemical that makes peppers hot, capsaicin, could also be used as a natural mouse repellent.
+The New York Cooperative Fish and Wildlife Research Unit and Cornell University conducted a study to see if capsaicin might have commercial applications on farms.
+The team concluded that if capsaicin is applied to poultry food it is less likely to be consumed by rodents.
+Anoher benefit of lowering the local rodent population on farms is also lowering the likly hood of salmonella contamination.

 Cats can literally scare away mice.
-Researchers discovered that mice can detect compounds in cat saliva that triggers a fear response.
-This behavior was tracked down to a specific region of the mouses brain.
-When researchers disabled this region of the mouses brain the mouse became unafraid of predators.
+Researchers discovered that mice can detect compounds in cat saliva which triggers a fear response.
+This behavior was tracked down to a certain region of the mouses brain.
+When scientists removed this part of the mouses brain the mouse became unafraid of predators.

-To increase your cats ability to naturally repel mice try teaming them up with a dog.
-In spite of being arch enemies, the combination of cats and dogs may reduce the amount of rodents around homes and storage buildings.
-This was the result of researchers studying three groups of homes.
+Consider teaming them your cat with a dog to create the ultimate natural mouse repellent.
+In spite of being arch enemies, the pairing of cats and dogs could reduce your local rodent population.
+This was the conclusion of researchers examining three groups of homes.
 Group one had just cats, group two had just dogs, and group three had a combination of dogs and cats.

-Researchers discovered the combination of cats and dogs significantly reduced rodent activity.
-The lead researcher stated “Showing that dogs have a role in rodent management has overturned my long held ideas on this subject.
+Researchers discovered that combining cats and dogs significantly impacted rodent activity.
+The main researcher noted “Showing that dogs have a role in rodent management has overturned my long held ideas on this subject.
 Now all we need to do is to find out why and how the combination of cats and dogs drastically reduces rodent activity in and around homesteads.”

-One of the easiest ways to repel mice naturally is repairing and cleaning up.
-Mice look for food, water and shelter before deciding to take up residence in your home or yard.
-Eliminating sources of food and water is a natural mouse repellent.
-Since mice are omnivores they will take advantage of any situation they find.
-This means using sloppy human behavior to grab an easy meal or find a home.
+Cleanliness is important is all aspects of life, especially pest control.
+One of the simplist ways to repel mice naturally is cleaning up.
+Mice need to find food, water and shelter before deciding if they will live in your home or backyard.
+Removing access to food and water is a natural mouse repellent.
+Although small mice are intellegent and will take advantage of any situation such as sloppy human behavior to grab an easy meal or make a nest in your house.

 The best natural mouse repellent will likely vary by person and by the type of mouse your dealing with.
 Keep a list of what you find works and what does not.
 Remember to also track the amount and brand of the ingredient or supply your using.
 Slight variances in ingredients and products can have different results.
 Please let us know if there are any other natural mouse repellents you find effective.